Neskazhuk/kottans-frontend/README.md

   ![Fit-content in action](/task_responsive_web_design/fi-content.jpg)
   </details>

 Yet, I got some practical info on how to work with [media queries](/task_responsive_web_design/media_query.png) as well.
-And yet, I didn't know about DevTool that allows you to [see what queries are applied](/task_responsive_web_design/devtool.png) on a specific website.
+And yet, I didn't know about DevTool that allows you to [see what kind of queries were applied](/task_responsive_web_design/devtool.png) on a specific website.

 ### Games
 I passed Flex Frog, Grid Garden and first two levels of Flexbox Zombies